 - For B2B companies, a local advertiser offers mints in a branded tin.
 Every time the business owner heads into a meeting, she pops a breath mint, and sees the advertisers’ logo.

-In a nutshell, consider these thoughts when creating a promotional product marketing campaign, just as you would any other marketing campaign.
-Understand the objective.
+I consider this when I create a promotional product marketing campaign.
+I Understand the objective.
 Is the goal of your promotional campaign to build brand awareness?
 Boost sales?
 Show customer appreciation?
-Knowing the answer at the start will help you to proceed in the right direction with your promo campaign.
-Your item could: spark a conversation, be useful, make people smile, create trust, or solve a problem.
+When I know the answer at the start it helps me proceed in the right direction with my promo campaign.
+My item could: spark a conversation, be useful, make people smile, create trust, or solve a problem.
+Then I look for quality products where I can place and promote your brand like what Uberbuttons.com offer.
+The item you choose to endorse your product can make or break your marketing tactics as most people keep and notice only those that are useful or enticing.

 So, even if it’s just a fun new twist on your promotional can koozie or water bottle label, can you think of ways to use these ideas in your next promotional product marketing campaign, that won’t end up in someone else’s junk drawer?